neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 ### DeepSparse Deployment

 Once exported to ONNX, you can deploy your models with DeepSparse.
-Checkout the DeepSparse repo for examples.
+Checkout the [DeepSparse Repository](https://github.com/neuralmagic/deepsparse) for more details.